gzemo/relations-of-power-between-countries/README.md

 ---

 ## Example usage:

 Install requirements:
 ```shell
 pip install -r requirements.txt
 ```

-(Although output for the period under examination are already provided) to download the monthly averaged graph representing the mutual relationship between countries you need to run in a dedicated shell:
+To download the monthly averaged graph representing the mutual relationship between countries you need to run in a dedicated shell:

 ```shell
 python process_month.py "202012" ./country_codes_clean.csv ./masterfiles/20230808_mf_filtered.txt
 ```
+The resulting month graph will be saved in `networks`.

 A more stable and reliable way of downloading data from the GDELT project you may want to directly use the python `gdeltPyR` library: https://linwoodc3.github.io/gdeltPyR/